Stan Musial: 1955–1959

-Musial made his 12th NL All-Star appearance in 1955 as a reserve player, when Cincinnati's Ted Kluszewski outpolled him by 150,000 votes to get on the starting lineup at first base.
-Musial entered the game as a pinch hitter in the fourth inning, and played left field as the game entered extra innings.
-Leading off the bottom of the 12th, he hit a home run to give the NL a 6–5 victory.
+Musial made his 12th NL All-Star appearance in 1955 as a reserve player, when Cincinnati's Ted Kluszewski - coming off a monster 49/141/.326 season and on his way to another 47 home runs - outpolled him by 150,000 votes for the start at first base.
+Musial entered the game as a pinch hitter in the fourth inning and played left field, with the game going into extra innings.
+Leading off the bottom of the 12th, he hit a walk-off home run to give the NL a 6–5 victory.
+He batted .319 for the season, tied with Willie Mays for second in the NL.

 The 1956 season marked another milestone for Musial, when he broke Mel Ott's NL record for extra-base hits on August 12.
 Earlier that season, Cardinals general manager "Trader Frank" Lane began negotiations to trade him for Philadelphia pitcher Robin Roberts.
-When Cardinals owner Gussie Busch learned of the possible move, he made it clear that Musial was not available for any trade.
-Instead, Lane dealt Musial's close friend Schoendienst to the New York Giants; an upset Musial made no immediate comment to the press.
+When Cardinals owner Gussie Busch learned of the possible move, he made it clear that Musial was not available for any deal.
+Instead, Lane dealt Musial's close friend Schoendienst, by then a nine time All-Star and Hall of Fame bound, to the New York Giants; an upset Musial made no immediate comment to the press.

 On June 11, 1957, Musial tied the NL record for consecutive games played with his 822nd, a streak that began on the last day of the 1951 season.
 Despite ballot stuffing by Cincinnati Reds fans, he was selected and played in the All-Star Game held at Sportsman's Park.
 When he overextended his swing while batting during a game on August 23, Musial fractured a bone in his left shoulder socket and tore muscles over his collarbone.
 He was unable to play again until September 8, ending his consecutive games-played streak at 895.
-He finished 1957 as Sports Illustrated's "Sportsman of the Year".
+He finished 1957 as Sports Illustrated's "Sportsman of the Year", earning another batting title (.351) in a terrific overall season that saw him finish second in the NL MVP race in a tight finish of Hank Aaron (239 points), Musial (231), and Schoendienst (222).